lewark/pvc/README.md

 ## Limitations

-Currently, this phase vocoder runs into significant phase artifacts when pitch-shifting audio by a non-integer ratio.
-This issue is reduced a bit by phase-locking frequencies to nearby peaks but is still not completely resolved.
+Currently, this phase vocoder creates significant phase artifacts when pitch-shifting audio by a non-integer ratio.
+This issue can be reduced a bit by phase-locking frequencies to nearby peaks but is still not completely resolved.

 ## References